rails/rails/guides/source/active_model_basics.md

 ### AttributeMethods

-The AttributeMethods module can add custom prefixes and suffixes on methods of a class.
+The `ActiveModel::AttributeMethods` module can add custom prefixes and suffixes on methods of a class.
 It is used by defining the prefixes and suffixes and which methods on the object will use them.

 ```ruby
 class Person